plonerma/wann-genetic/docs/_sources/mutation_types.rst.txt

 Mutation Types
 ==============

 This document describes some of the possible mutation types.
-Check doc:`params` for implemented types and how to configure them.
+Check :doc:`params` for implemented types and how to configure them.